whitty/upbuild/README.md

 The following build will execute "uv4 -j0 -b project.uvproj -o log.txt" as above, but return-value of 1 will be mapped to success (0)

+### Printing commands

+Print the commands that would be executed, but don't execute them using --ub-print.

+## Advanced usage

 ### Controlling execution

 Sometimes you need to exclude a command from a list - mark it as